10 Things to do this Autumn in Upstate South Carolina

 *Take a stroll around a lake.
 There are numerous small lakes within close proximity to the city.
 At Paris Mountain State Park, you can hike various trails, picnic, and rent a kayak along serene Lake Placid.

 *Get your pumpkin fix in Greenville.
 Various local restaurants offer specialty pumpkin dishes this time of year.
-Stax Omega (by far the best breakfast place in town!) offers a Pumpkin Belgian Waffle.
-Other specials around town include the Pumpkin Spice Lattes at Swamp Rabbit and Coffee Underground, Pumpkin poundcake at Strossner’s, Pumpkin Pie gelato at Luna Rosa, and Pumpkin doughnuts at Swamp Rabbit.
+Stax Omega offers a Pumpkin Belgian Waffle.
+Other specials around town include Pumpkin Spice Lattes at Swamp Rabbit and Coffee Underground, Pumpkin poundcake at Strossner’s, Pumpkin Pie gelato at Luna Rosa, and Pumpkin doughnuts at Swamp Rabbit Cafe.

 *Pumpkin Beer Madness at Iron Hill Brewery.
 Near the end of October each year, this popular brewery taps 6 seasonal beers.
 If you love pumpkin flavored brews, you will not want to miss out on this one!
 Additionally, check local breweries for seasonal specials!